heptarch/heptarch.github.io/drafts/tarkovsky.md

 She handed me two keys, a heavy, single-toothed barrel key for the room itself, and a Schlage, she curtly explained, for the single filing cabinet I was to have access to.
-I signed and dated a slip while Chiara drained her sambuca.
+Chiara watched intently as I signed and dated a slip, then drained her sambuca and left as abruptly as she had arrived.
-She left as abruptly as she had arrived, and I found myself alone once more, an untouched sambuca in front of me, and the moon, I sensed, laughing invisibly above me.
+I found myself alone once more, an untouched glass in front of me, the moon, I sensed, laughing invisibly above.
 After two aimless weeks in Via di San Niccolò,

 <p align="center">